sahiliamsso/docs/source/index.md

 help... even if you're not a coder, you can contribute!

 ##  oxd Client Software
-Gluu offers commercial client software, called [oxd](https://oxd.gluu.org), to make securing applications with OAuth 2.0 easier.
-Your application can use any client software that implements the open standards the Gluu Server supports.
-But you may want to consider using oxd for the following reasons:
+Gluu offers commercial OAuth 2.0 client software called [oxd](https://oxd.gluu.org) to make securing and integrating applications with the Gluu Server easier.
+Your application can use any client software that implements the open standards the Gluu Server supports, but you may want to consider using oxd for the following reasons:

 (1). oxd is super-easy and fun to use;